akmur/alex-11ty/posts/2013-06-11-a-declaration-of-love-for-linux.md

 author: akmur
 type: post
 date: 2013-06-11T21:20:30+00:00
-excerpt: Are you a Linux user?
-If you never thought about supporting, you should give some $$$
+excerpt: "Are you a Linux user?
+If you never thought about supporting, you should give some $$$"
 url: https://alexmuraro.me/posts/2013-06-11-a-declaration-of-love-for-linux/
 tags:
   - Articles